DoDucToan2811/attendance-system/README.md

 2. **Face Recognition**:
    - Matches detected faces with saved embeddings in `embeddings.csv`.
 3. **Liveness Detection**:
-   - Ensures the detected face is real using anti-spoofing models.
+   - Liveness detection prevents spoofing attacks by analyzing facial features to ensure the face is real and not a printed photo or video replay.
+Models such as MiniFASNet are used to process the cropped face image and predict whether the face is genuine.
+This ensures higher accuracy in attendance tracking.
 4. **Attendance Update**:
    - Marks attendance for recognized individuals in Google Sheets if they are continuously recognized for 3 seconds.